-My number tip for women of any age is to use a full-length mirror – don’t even attempt anything except pyjamas without one!
-Plus as you get older your body shape tends to change, so it’s important to work with that and always, always wear what flatters you… easier said than done, however.
+My number tip for women of any age is to use a full-length mirror – don’t even attempt anything except pajamas without one!
+Plus, as you get older, your body shape tends to change, so it’s essential to work with that and always, always wear what flatters you… easier said than done, however.

-I think the best way to do this is to photograph yourself in your outfits, upload the images and study them on a monitor.
-It’s a bit of an effort but it’s the only way to see yourself objectively, even more so than seeing your reflection in a full-length mirror.
-As already mentioned, posting pictures of myself online and constantly seeing myself on a screen is how I’ve found my own style.
+I think the best way to do this is to photograph yourself in your outfits, upload the images, and study them on a monitor.
+It’s a bit of an effort, but it’s the only way to see yourself objectively, even more so than seeing your reflection in a full-length mirror.
+As already mentioned, posting pictures of myself online and regularly seeing myself on a screen is how I’ve found my style.
 It can be a shock, but I guarantee it works!

-Thanks Catherine!
-To see more of Catherine’s intriguing style you can visit her blog: Not Dressed as Lamb.
-Interesting Note: for those of you not familiar with the phrase, dressed as lamb, it’s from the British saying “mutton dressed as lamb” which is derogatory way of describing a mature woman who deliberately dresses in a young style to try to look younger.
-Catherine tells me that is what she definitely wants to avoid being and that is why she called her blog, Not Dressed as Lamb.
+Thanks, Catherine!
+To see more of Catherine’s engaging style, you can visit her blog: Not Dressed as Lamb.
+Interesting Note: for those of you not familiar with the phrase, dressed as lamb, it’s from the British saying “mutton dressed as lamb,” which is a derogatory way of describing a mature woman who deliberately wears in a young style to try to look more youthful.
+Catherine tells me that is what she wants to avoid being, and that is why she called her blog, Not Dressed as Lamb.

 Did you like this Post?